E3SM-Project/polaris/docs/developers_guide/framework/model.md

 ### Adding yaml, namelist and streams files

-Components, test groups, and tasks can provide yaml config options, namelist and streams files that are used to replace default model config options  and streams definitions before the E3SM component gets run.
+Components and tasks can provide yaml config options, namelist and streams files that are used to replace default model config options  and streams definitions before the E3SM component gets run.
 Namelist and streams files within the `polaris` package must start with the prefix